English | Lietuviškai

 $ man pwd

 Individual man pages of programs are divided into sections for convenience.
 In practice, there may be specified a number next to the program name that identifies the man section to which the program is assigned.
 For example, when reading various educational materials, a link to the bash(1) man page can be seen.
 This mark indicates that the man page of bash program is assigned to chapter 1, common programs.
 If necessary, you can specify the type of documentation you need for the man program.
-For example, if you need the ncurses man page for Chapter 3 (theme: libraries), you would enter the following query on the command line:
+For example, if you need the ncurses man page for Chapter 3 (libraries), you would enter the following query on the command line:

 $ man 3 ncurses

-The section numbers of the manual:
+The sections of the man

 SectionType of documentation